KaztoRay/MoonLignt-C2-Framework/README.md

 This framework is designed for legitimate penetration testing, security research, and authorized red team operations.
 Unauthorized access to computer systems is illegal.
 The authors assume no liability and are not responsible for any misuse or damage caused by this software.

-By using Moonlight C2, you agree to:
+By using Cardinal C2, you agree to:
 - Only test systems you own or have explicit written permission to test
 - Comply with all applicable laws and regulations
 - Use responsibly for defensive security purposes